 So, I promise that this week I am meal planning like a pro, trying out some delicious, health-conscious meals to share with you all, and we will continue to do that (but don’t think you’re completely off the hook with us bringing you sweets)!

 Until that time, enjoy these delicious brownies.
 Who is Mrs. Dykstra?
 Good question.
 I personally know quite a few.
-This recipe is old as the hills (or at least has been around since I was a wee one), and was in a Church cookbook, so thank you Mrs. Dykstra, whoever you are, for your most delicious brownies. (and ignore the Christmas ornaments, I was a little zealous in my seasonal photography ;)).
+This recipe has been around in our home since I was a wee one, and was in a Church cookbook, contributed by a lovely lady known for her amazing baking and willingness to help out at any church function serving coffee and baking.
+Church cookbooks, like the ladies who compile them, are always a source of amazing recipes sure to be a hit at home or any bake sale.
+So thank you Mrs. Dykstra for your most delicious brownies.
+(Oh, and ignore the Christmas ornaments, I was a little zealous in my seasonal photography ;)).